 To find information about the content of each class, students can go to the course catalog.

 Find a syllabus for a particular class - be aware that these exact syllabi might not be used for the semester or particular course you wish to take during your exchange.
 Professors will distribute new and updated syllabi during the first week of classes.
-For information about the course credit numbering system, please go to this publication, page 75 (Chapter 4).
+Check out our catalog for how to read our course numbers.

 What you are seeing is perfectly normal, and it does not mean that you will not be able to take any classes when you arrive at UT.
 The way registration works at UT is that returning students select their courses in the previous semester.
 They generally select classes tentatively and then add and drop classes once they arrive back on campus for the new semester.
 This will typically open up sufficient room for exchange students to be able to get into the classes they need.
 Once you arrive on the UT campus, you will work with an academic advisor to select your classes and register for them.